Shivam-Katare/Weather-React-Project/README.md

+This is the Weather React Project which is fully made up of React-JS.

+This is dynamic weather website which can change their background dynamically as per weather.

+🔵 FEATURES

+1️⃣ Search around the world (any Country / City / Village).
+2️⃣ Background will change dynamically.
+3️⃣ If city not found it will take back to the home page.
+4️⃣ Responsive Website.

+🔵ScreenShots

+Uploading soon.....

-# Getting Started with Create React App
+# Getting Started with Create React App![2022-04-04 (4)]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).